sordina/sordina.github.io/_drafts/wont-work-with.markdown

 new developers that they should jump in and get their hands dirty with these infamous things.
 By publishing a series of posts in the style of Derek's "Won't Work With" articles, I hope to provide some balance to this prospect.
+With that said, let's talk about AngularJS!

 <!--more-->